Do you want your large format prints to really pop, be durable, and resist fading?

-The pigments are actually microscopic solid particles that are suspended in a liquid solution.
+The pigments are actually microscopic solid particles that are suspended in an aqueous (water-based) liquid solution.

-These solid particles are very durable and resilient and do not break down due to environmental conditions.
+These solid particles are very durable and resilient and do not break down because of environmental conditions.
 Pigments will not fade and are mostly water resistant.
 The new Canon LUCIA inks are designed to resist scratches and minimize bronzing (distorting the reflection of light off of a print).

 Even though they are a different from dyes, the printing process is exactly the same.
 Pigment inks are shot onto the media in the exact same way as dye inks via an inkjet print head.

 The difference is that dyes will soak into the paper, but pigments adhere and cure to the surface of the media.
 In addition to greater durability, pigment-based inks result in much better overall image quality.